lakatdev/keszeg3/README.md

 return
 ```

-### Functions
+### Subroutines
-Each program execution starts at the main function and runs until its return instruction is reached.
+Each program execution starts at the main subroutine (basically a main flag) and runs until its return instruction is reached.
-One can call another function using the call instruction.
+One can call another subroutine using the call instruction.

 The following program prints the line "monke" 20 times.

 ```
-fun monke
+rout monke
     set j 0
-    while less j 10
+    while j < 10
         print string monke\n
         inc j
     end
 return

-fun main
+rout main
     set i 0
-    while less i 2
+    while i < 2
         call monke
         inc i
     end